-When we’re chronically unhealthy, we need to become convinced of the benefits of a lifestyle overhaul before we’ll actually make any changes.
+When we’re chronically unhealthy, we have to become convinced of the benefits of a lifestyle overhaul before we’ll actually make any changes.
 Most people wouldn’t start with an in-depth study of nutrition and fitness training, but would first try out a diet and an exercise routine.
-Of course, they’ll need instruction before they begin, but once they’ve experienced some beneficial results, they might become motivated to study deeper.
+Of course, they’ll need instruction before they begin, but once they’ve experienced some beneficial results, they might become motivated to go further.

 The same process occurs with our efforts to gain emotional health.
 Once we’ve had a taste of well-being from our mindfulness training, it’s easier to develop the motivation and interest to learn more about Buddhist practices to improve the quality of our lives and be of more help to others.

 The Buddha was once just like us – a normal person, undergoing the struggles of life.
 And just like all of us, he also wanted to improve his life and that of those around him.
 Through his own introspection, he came to realize that regardless of what’s going on around us, we have the power and ability to stay calm, mindful, and in control of our emotions.

 This – what the Dalai Lama likes to call “emotional hygiene” – is something that transcends boundaries of culture and religion, because it goes to the heart of what we all desire: a happy and peaceful life, free of problems.